smattymatty/django-spellbook-docs-site/markdown_content/---introduction.md

 # What is Django Spellbook?

 Django Spellbook is a markdown processor that extends markdown with reusable content components for Django, generating templates, views, and URLs in a way that doesn't interfere with your existing codebase.
-[FAQ](/docs/FAQ).
+[Learn more](/docs/FAQ).

 It's a magical toolkit that enhances Django projects with powerful markdown processing, styling utilities, and more.